Van Rensselaer (surname)

 Van Rensselaer is a toponymic surname of Dutch origin.
 It derives from the farmstead of De Renselaar, situated near Putten in Gelderland.
 Van is a preposition meaning "from" and is a common prefix in Dutch-language surnames.
-In Dutch, "van" is written with a lower-case "v"; in the United States it is usually capitalized, but individual usage should be followed.
+In Dutch, "van" following the first name is written with a lower-case "v"; in the United States it is usually capitalized, but individual usage should be followed.